 Children due to their vulnerability and need for care and protection are at great risk from traffickers, especially when support and care is lacking.
 Children are particularly vulnerable to exploitation by individual opportunists, traffickers, organised crime groups or people who should protect them.

-Children can be subjected to any of the exploitative conditions outlined within this booklet.
-Sexual exploitation was the most frequent form of Modern Slavery experienced by children in the UK in 2017, followed closely by labour exploitation.
+Criminal exploitation was the most frequent form of Modern Slavery experienced by children in the UK in 2021, (49%; 2,689).
+Children can be subjected to any of the exploitative conditions outlined.
 The International Labour Organisation estimates that worldwide more girls under the age of 16 work in domestic service than in any other category of child labour.